Vettvangur/Vettvangur.IcelandAuth/README.md

 }
 ```

+### Umbraco specific configuration

+See a live demo of the Umbraco 8 sample [here](https://icelandauth.vettvangur.is).

+The Umbraco controllers listen for tokens on /umbraco/surface/icelandauth/login.

+Code under App_Start shows how to auto-provision users from island.is authentication data.

 ### Configuration - From island.is contract

-The following options come from your island.is contract, you can view those values in the island.is control panel [here](https://innskraning.island.is/thjonustuveitendur/Login.aspx?ReturnUrl=%2fthjonustuveitendur%2f)
+The following options come from your island.is contract, you can view those values in the [island.is control panel](https://innskraning.island.is/thjonustuveitendur/Login.aspx?ReturnUrl=%2fthjonustuveitendur%2f).

-##### Constrain audience - Required
+##### Constrain audience - Required (Audience is sometimes referred to as island.is ID.)
 ```xml
 IcelandAuth.Audience
 ```